Laney College Professor Says He Apologized on Twitter, Removed Account After Sending Inappropriate Emails

 “I apologize for my insensitive actions which caused pain and anger to my student, and which have now caused pain and anger to an untold number of people who read my two inappropriate emails on the internet,” the tweet read, according to Hubbard.

-Hubbard was placed on leave Friday after allegedly sending racist and xenophobic messages to a Vietnamese student about the pronunciation of their name.
+Hubbard was placed on leave Friday after allegedly sending racist and xenophobic messages to a Vietnamese student about the pronunciation of her name.

+In the email exchange, Hubbard asked student Fook Bui to anglicize her name because he said it sounded like an insult in English.